gabricc/typescript-journey/02basics/myUnions.md

 - TypeScript's control flow analysis
 - Safe access to type-specific methods

+This example shows how TypeScript uses control flow analysis to understand when it's safe to use type-specific methods.
+Inside the if block, TypeScript knows that `id` must be a string, so string methods are available.

 ## 5. Union Types in Arrays
 ```typescript
 const data1: number[] = [1, 2, 3]                    // Only numbers